-59. Are the HSA maximums presented (\$3,850 and \$7,750) per CALENDAR year?
+59. Are the HSA maximums presented (\$4,150 and \$8,300) per CALENDAR year?
 Can you contribute the annual maximum if the HSA starts in July?

-Yes, if you are an eligible individual, don't already have an HSA and you remain covered by a high deductible health plan through the entire following calendar year, your maximum contributions for July through December 2023 can total \$3,850 single and \$7,750 family.
+Yes, if you are an eligible individual, don't already have an HSA and you remain covered by a high deductible health plan through the entire following calendar year, your maximum contributions for July through December 2024 can total \$4,150 single and \$8,300 family.
 If you open an HSA in July, and do not remain covered by a high deductible health plan through the entire following calendar year, then the maximum contribution is pro-rated.
 If you cease being covered by a high-deductible health plan during a calendar year, then the maximum contributions for that calendar year are prorated.
-There are some indications that the IRS may slightly increase the maximums for 2024.
-Any increase for 2024 will be determined by the IRS this spring.
-Those maximums will apply throughout the calendar year 2024.

-60. If I am covered under an FSA with my spouse's company until 12/31/2023, and I exhaust all the money before July 1, 2023, can I still enroll in an HSA as an individual?
+60. If I am covered under an FSA with my spouse's company until 12/31/2024, and I exhaust all the money before July 1, 2024, can I still enroll in an HSA as an individual?

-You can enroll in the MMO PPO/HSA effective July 1, 2023, but you cannot open your HSA until January 1, 2024.
-Your enrollment in that FSA is effective until December 31, 2023, which makes you ineligible to open an HSA until the FSA plan year ends.
+You can enroll in the MMO PPO/HSA effective July 1, 2024, but you cannot open your HSA until January 1, 2025.
+Your enrollment in that FSA is effective until December 31, 2024, which makes you ineligible to open an HSA until the FSA plan year ends.
 The Diocesan contributions you missed on July 1 and October 1, will be added to your HSA when it is opened.